Apollon77/ioBroker.mbus/README.md

 Serial Port and Baud rate of M-Bus Master/Gateway.

 ### Update Interval
 Interval in Seconds to update the data.
-Default is 3600s (1h).
+Default (if empty) is 3600s (1h).
 Consider how the devices on the M-Bus bus are powered to prevent draining batteries.
+If you set the interval to 0 then the device is read only once on adapter start, but then no longer automatically.

 ## Device IDs
 You can use primary (1-250) and secondary (16 characters long) M-Bus IDs

+## How to read the Device on request?
+In the created states for each device one state exists called "updateNow".
+When you set this to true (as control action with ack=false) the device is updated immediately.
+If an interval is configured the interval restarts after the data are received.

 ## Todo
 * encrypted payload handling (if needed by anyone)